Map methods on the call stack while debugging in Visual Studio

 Visualizing your code can help you find bugs faster.
 For example, suppose you’re investigating a bug in a drawing program.
 When you draw a line and try to undo it, nothing happens until you draw another line.

-So you set breakpoints, start debugging, and build a map like this one:
+So you set breakpoints in the clear, undo, and Repaint methods, start debugging, and build a map like this one:

 You notice that all the user gestures on the map call Repaint, except for undo.
 This might explain why undo doesn’t work immediately.